qpgmr-de/qpgmr-de.github.io/_posts/2099-07-31-exit-procedures.md

 end-pr;
 ```

-As an example, you register your exit handler for the case an error occurs.
-And in case
-your program ends normally, you un-register it again, before the program ends.
+The API has only 2 parameters - the pointer to the exit handler procedure and the API
+feedback data structure (`QUSEC`) which is ommitable.

 But this works only with programs or procedures - what if you want an exit procedure
 in the case your activation group ends?

-### Running an exit procedure when an activation group ends
+### Running an exit procedure when an activation group ends with `CEE4RAGE2`

 If you want to register an exit procedure from a service program, the other options don't
 have the effect, that you need.
 The `ON-EXIT` works only for a single procedure.
 And
 as a service program doesn't have a "main procedure" you can't register a call stack entry
 exit procedure with `CEERTX`.
+Or better, you can, but it will run when the procedure, that
+has registered the exit handler, ends.

 So an exit procedure for a service program should probably run when the activation group
 ends, where the service program is loaded.
 There are also APIs for this case: